b-social/epilogue/README.md

 (log/debug "This will log at DEBUG level." {:foo "bar", :biz [1 2 3]})
 (log/trace "This will log at TRACE level." {:foo "bar"})

-;; Maybe log with a throwable as the cause.
+;; Optionally log with a throwable as the cause.
 (Works on all logging levels.)
 (try
   (throw (ex-info "Something broke" {:hello "world"})) (catch Exception ex